najoshi/sabre/README.md

 bases will also be removed.
 Any reads with unknown barcodes get put into the "unknown" files specified on the command line.
 It also has an option (-c) to remove barcodes from both files.
 Using this option means that if sabre finds a barcode in the first file, it assumes the paired read in the other file has the same barcode and will strip it (along with the quality values).
+The -m option allows for mismatches in the barcodes.

 #### Barcode data file format for paired end